 A measured approach: “Sometimes customers want to basically append cloud capabilities to what they already have on-prem—so it might just be around adding monitoring management, or backup, or doing disaster recovery using Azure as a secondary site.”

-An aggressive approach: At what Numoto called “the other extreme,” some customers “are really thinking about much more of a cloud-centric model, and are re-architecting their applications and deploying them to Azure, or to Azure Stack if they want more deployment flexibility.”
+An aggressive approach: At what Numoto called “the other extreme,” some customers “are really thinking about much more of a cloud-centric model, and are re-architecting their software applications and deploying them to Azure, or to Azure Stack if they want more deployment flexibility.”

 A blended approach: “And then there’s a large portion in the middle where customers are really thinking about migrating their workloads to Azure.”
 In this case, Numoto said, Microsoft offers the Azure Migrate service for shifting virtual machines, a database-migration service, and various partner solutions.